LBS 700. Prophecy and Protest: The Prophetic Voice in American Public Discourse. (3 h)

 This course explores globalism in contemporary poetry, narrative fiction, and films from the Caribbean, South Asia, South Africa, and multi-ethnic Britain.
 Students will focus on how literature reflects social processes associated with globalization, become familiar with recent postcolnial literature in English, and be introduced to debates over globalizaiton.
 Students will also acquire skills in literary interpretation.

 This course charts an intellectual history from antebellum America through the Civil Rights Movement.
 We assess several classic and contemporary texts on radical black political thought en route to an investigation of the connections between black religious thinking and political activism.
-We also study the complex religious voices within the American freedom struggle—whether traditional African, Muslim, or Judæo-Christian.
+We also study the complex religious voices within the American freedom struggle—whether traditional African, Muslim, or Judaeo-Christian.
 We will trace religion’s role in the various forms and phases of the resistance through the nearly 400 years of the African American pilgrimage to secure social transformation.

 LBS 706.
-Reading Illness Narratives:.
+Reading Illness Narratives.
 (3 h)

-This Couorse will examine fiction, memoirs, poems, plays, films, medical journal articles, and feminist theory that represent the experience of living with (and sometimes dying of) a serious illness.
-From their perspectives as a psychosocial oncologist and a literary and gender studies scholar, the professors will seek to illuminate how contemporary writers depict life-threatening illness, what people living with chronic disease chooose to document, and what literary and visual techniques they use.
+This Course will examine fiction, memoirs, poems, plays, films, medical journal articles, and feminist theory that represent the experience of living with (and sometimes dying of) a serious illness.
+From their perspectives as a psychosocial oncologist and a literary and gender studies scholar, the professors will seek to illuminate how contemporary writers depict life-threatening illness, what people living with chronic disease choose to document, and what literary and visual techniques they use.
 We will also consider what these artists teach others about living close to death and how gender affects the themes and strategies of illnes narratives.
 Emphasis will be placed on how the quality and skill of empathy appears in assigned texts and how it impacts patients, caregivers, readers, and viewers.

 LBS 707.
 Ideas&Pract Contem Pol Protest.
 (3 h)